SatXCho/ei-assignments/README.md

 # ei-assignments
-Repository containing my solutions for the Ei coding assignment
+Repository containing my solutions for the Ei coding assignments